 Associate Therapists: $125/45-minute session.
 Sliding scale available for those with financial need.
 Please let us know if you are interested in this option and our Client Care Coordinator can walk you through the process.

 We are a private pay practice and are not considered in network with any insurance providers.
-This means that we are “Out of Network.”
-We can offer you a monthly statement that you may provide to your insurance company for possible out of network reimbursement.
-You will need to contact your insurer to discuss your policy prior to scheduling an appointment to ensure benefits.
+This means that we are “Out of Network (OON)” and you will pay at the time of service.
+We can offer you a monthly statement that you may provide to your insurance company for possible out of network reimbursement, which requires a mental health diagnosis that your therapist will discuss with you.
+You will need to contact your insurer to discuss your policy to ensure benefits and coverage.

 Q: I'M AN ADULT AND LOOKING FOR INDIVIDUAL THERAPY.
 I'M NOT SURE ABOUT HAVING MY FAMILY IN SESSION WITH ME.
 DO YOU SEE ADULTS BY THEMSELVES?